Tecdiary/tsms-guide/README.md

 ## Support Request

-If you can't find answer here in docs, you are suggested to post questions at [Support Portal](https://tecdiary.net/support).
+If you can't find answer here in docs, you are suggested to ask questions at [Support Portal](https://tecdiary.net/support).
 Please be patient while accepting our response as it could take 24 - 48 hours to get response.

+If you have purcahsed item from Envato (CodeCanyon) you need to validate your purchase code at [Support Portal](https://tecdiary.net/support) to add item to your supported list.
+Once added, item will trun to green and you should be able to ask support questions.

 ## Partnership/Bulk Licenses